gadec-uk/departures-board/README.md

 WiFiManager is used to setup the initial WiFi connection on first boot.
 The ESP32 will broadcast a temporary WiFi network named "Departures Board", connect to the network and follow the on-screen instuctions.
 You can also watch a video walkthrough of the entire process below.
 [![Departures Board Setup Video](https://github.com/user-attachments/assets/176f0489-d846-42de-913f-eb838d9ab941)](https://youtu.be/bMyI56zwHyc)

-Once the ESP32 has established an Internet connection, the next step is to enter your National Rail API token (and optionally, your OpenWeather Map and Transport for London API tokens).
+Once the ESP32 has established an Internet connection, the next step is to enter your API keys (you must provide at least one of the following: a National Rail token or a Transport for London API key).
 Finally, select a station location.
 Start typing the location name and valid choices will be displayed as you type.

 ### Web GUI

 At start-up, the ESP32's IP address is displayed.
 To change the station or to configure other miscellaneous settings, open the web page at that address.
 The settings available are:
 - **Station** - start typing a few characters of a station name and select from the drop-down station picker displayed (National Rail mode).
 - **Only show services calling at** - filter services based on *calling at* location (National Rail mode - if you want to see the next trains *to* a particular station).
+Note this option cannot be combined with the *Alternate station* feature.
 - **Alternate station** - automatically switch to displaying an alternate station between the hours set here (National Rail mode).
 - **Underground Station** - start typing a few characters of an Underground or DLR station name and select from the drop-down station picker displayed (London Underground mode).
 - **Brightness** - adjusts the brightness of the OLED screen.